Hours, pay and national insurance

 There are national minimum wage regulations in the UK.

-Current national minimum wage (as of 1 October 2016).
-These rates will then
+Current national minimum wage as of 1 April 2017.

 All UK nationals would have been issued National Insurance (NI) number at 16